jdoleary/Spellmasons/docs/TasksCurrent.md

     - shield color in health bar is too bright
     - liquid looks like you can't walk across
     - when you're mana stealing it doesn't show the bars if it brings you to 0
-    - BUG: Instanced pickups flying to me killed me on my screen but not on his
-        - just have scrolls fly and just disappear other potions
-    - BUG: I swapped and it took me to -1000 -1000
-    - bug: "Your turn" text is too big when you zoom out
     - write rarity on card
     - don't show playerTHought when they hover over inventory
     - shield graphic doesn't show if archer with shield was already hurt when it got shield
     - idea: break potion to make pool
         - to heal over time
-    - BUG: Summoner summoned units and then they disappeared (desync)
     - expanding should cost more
     - blood curse shows +9 health when healing
     - check the tape: I didn't get full mana on new turn